 Assessment task Weighting Due date

 Class participation/attitude 10% Every class

-Problem sets 30% TBA
+Problem sets 30% ТВА

-Exam 35% Dec 29
+Exam 35% Oct 26 th Thursday

-Presentation (Team Project) 25% Last week of the class Total 100%
+Presentation (Team Project) 25% Last week of the class

+Total 100%

 Two problem sets will be assigned (before and after the exam).
 The first problem set weighs 15% and the second problem set does 15%.
 Submission after the announced deadline is graded as zero.
 The first problem set will be assigned as homework.
 The second problem set can be either homework or replaced with in class quiz instead of solving in home.